NAPC was instructed to secure approval for a garden room located in Henley-On Thames.

 Design

-SODC states ‘that all new development must be of a high-quality design that reflects the positive features that make up the character of the local area and both physically and visually enhances and compliments the surroundings.
+SODC states: all new developments must be of a high-quality design that reflects the positive features that make up the character of the local area and both physically and visually enhances and compliments the surroundings.

 Access and Parking